DasariDurgaNagendra/FinanceApplication/README.md

 # FinanceApplication
-This is a colloborative project to build Finance Application Features in Development Section.
+This is a colloborative project to build Finance Application.

+Features in Development.
+Expense Tracker